victorlifan/bikeshare-data-analysis/README.md

 ### About
-Main body of the project is "bikeshare.py".
-While other *.py files are components of the project as their named.
++ Main body of the project is "bikeshare.py".
++ Other *.py files are components of the project as their named.
++ city_data.zip file contains three cities' data in csv form that are used in this project.
 ### Software used
 + Python 3.7 (Pandas/ Numpy)
 + Anaconda